Programming, SEO

 Notice the difference in reassigning/re-pointing behaviour?

-The example on the left highlights the difference between assigning a literal to a variable, and pointing a name to an object:
+The example below highlights the difference between assigning a literal to a variable and pointing a name to an object:

 Assigning a literal to a variable:

 Create a container and put a new literal into the container.
-The container can contain various values; hence the container is referred as a variable.
+The container can contain various values; hence, the container is referred to as a variable.

 Pointing a name to an object: